 As MiFID II and MiFIR constitute a new data collection, there are no existing ISO 20022 messages containing a comparable set of information as the intended new messages for the transmission of the respective data required for regulatory reporting purposes.
 Where existing ISO 20022 messages are used for the transmission of information about the settlement and reconciliation of transactions between the market agents; the proposed new messages will take this into account by using existing ISO 20022 business concepts and by registering additional business concepts whenever required to address the MiFID II and MiFIR requirements.

 Although the EMIR reporting has been in place since February 2014, no common standard has been set and trade repositories were free to choose any existing standard or develop their proprietary solutions.
 Therefore, similarly to MiFID II / MiFIR reporting, there are no existing ISO 20022 messages that could be used for the EMIR data.
-Moreover, as part of the ongoing revision of specific rules of the EMIR, ESMA has proposed to extend the scope of information to be reported to trade repositories, and then to authorities.
+Moreover, as part of the revision of specific rules of the EMIR in 2017, ESMA has proposed to extend the scope of information to be reported to trade repositories, and then to authorities.

 Rather than modifying the existing messages used for business purposes to comply with the requirements for the regulatory reporting, it is proposed to develop specific regulatory reporting messages complying with the regulation requirements.
 By adopting the ISO 20022 methodology the new messages will also bring significant gains in efficiency for processing of the data which will provide a further incentive for a prompt implementation.